raphmatos/simple-calculator/README.md

-It's a simple (but stylish) calculator, with basic operations
+It's a simple (but stylish) calculator, with basic operations, just to practice HTML, CSS and JavaScript.